zhi-g/sublime-ensime/README.md

 # Sublime ENSIME

-This project provides an integration with ENSIME and Sublime Text Editor 2.
+This project provides integration with ENSIME and Sublime Text Editor 2.
+It's a fork of the original sublime-ensime project, written by Ivan Porto Carrero.
+This fork introduces stability improvements, user-friendly setup and error messages, better logging and works with the latest pre-release version of Scala 2.10.

-Big thanks to Aemon Cannon, Daniel Spiewak, Ivan Porto Carrero and Michael Nash, whose work and inspiration helped to kicked off this project.
+Sublime ENSIME strives to realize the dream of having Scala semantic services inside a lightning fast and feature-rich text editor.
+Big thanks to Aemon Cannon, Daniel Spiewak and Ivan Porto Carrero who demonstrated that this vision is possible and inspired us to kick off the project.

 ## How to install?